lewismc/iPReS/README.md

 PO.DAAC.

 The software implements a [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) web-service and client to obtain data from the NASA JPL's [PO.DAAC Web-Services API](http://podaac.jpl.nasa.gov/ws/index.html).
-It then translates the product metadata into a target language provided along with the intial call to the service.
+It then translates the product metadata into a target language provided along with the initial call to the service.

 # Citation
 There are a couple of ways to cite iPReS.